CompuNanoLab/PlasmaPhysicsLab/smilei_guide.md

 make happi
 ```

-Now in a Python script you can now do:
+Now in a Python script you can do:
 ```
 import happi
 ```